 Please note that matriculated students in any degree program of The New School who wish to apply the Summer Writers Colony toward their degree requirements must obtain permission from an academic advisor before registering.

-First select the workshop of your choice from the three classes below.
-Then, after you've registered for your workshop, choose one literary salon for each week and email your choices to email@example.com.
+First select a workshop from the three classes below.
+After you've registered for your workshop, choose one literary salon for each week and email your choices to

-You can also register in person at the registrar's office at 72 Fifth Avenue, lower level.
+You can also register in person at the Registrar's Office.

 The New School Office of the Registrar

 the academic calendar for university closing dates.
 If you are registering in person, you can pay by credit card, check, or money order.

 The New School publishes complete